 Each year a seasonal flu (influenza) vaccine is developed to protect you against the most common strains of flu for that year.
-The flu can be very serious leading to complications such as pneumonia, myocarditis (inflammation of heart), neurologic conditions and other bacterial infections.
+The flu can be very serious leading to complications such as pneumonia, myocarditis (inflammation of heart), neurological conditions and other bacterial infections.

 As the strains of flu virus can change from year to year, receiving a flu vaccine every year ensures you are protected against the current flu virus strain.